April-May 2024

 “Xenophobe’s Guide to Albanians” by Alan Andoni – a funny culture guide that will answer many questions you’ll have on your Albanian journey.
 Some of them I put in this article (British cars or Evil eye info), but it will tell much more!

 “How to Feed a Dictator: Saddam Hussein, Idi Amin, Enver Hoxha, Fidel Castro, and Pol Pot Through the Eyes of Their Cooks” by Witold Szabłowski – it’s not the best book about Hoxha existing in the world, but the only one I’ve read so far.
-Today’s Albania can’t be understood without getting familiared first with its communist history – people there have seen some serious shit.
+Today’s Albania can’t be understood without getting familiarized first with its communist history – people there have seen some serious shit.

 Blogs for inspiration